-Do you want to learn how to buy a bank owned property?
-If so, understanding the differences between buying bank owned property and purchasing homes from traditional sellers is an important place to start.
+Do you want to learn how to buy a bank-owned homes?
+If so, understanding the differences between buying bank-owned property and purchasing homes from traditional sellers is an important place to start.

 Traditional lending institutions are in the business of making investments of their own; namely in those looking to buy a property.
 In other words, banks are investing in the very people seeking out their services.
 In extending their financial services to prospective buyers, banks expect to earn interest on the money they lend out, not unlike the private lenders most real estate investors have come to rely on.